hmtavares/dod_trainer/README.md

 Ask: Player 2 | 8-1:h / Answer: 2
 ['5H', '9H', '7H']:
 ```
-Above we see the question asked is "Player 2, how many cards do you ahve of Hearts, 8 through 1".
+Above we see the question asked is "Player 2, how many cards do you have of Hearts, 8 through 1".
 The answer is "2 cards".
 Note that the range wraps around so the range 8-1 would be [8, 9, 1]

 Note that there is no validation so any range can always be asked.
 Don't cheat.